Top 9 Beard Grooming Tips

 4. Stimulates Hair Growth-

 By brushing your beard you bring blood to the surface of the skin.
 With blood comes the vitamins and minerals your hair needs to grow.
-So, regularly brushing your beard will naturally stimulate hair growth.
+So, beard grooming tips dictate that regularly brushing your beard will naturally stimulate hair growth.

 Whether you use a comb or a brush is really up to personal preference.
 A comb generally works better on longer beards because it’s easier to get all the way through the hair with the teeth of the comb then with the softer bristles of a brush.
 I also generally tend to use a comb on wet hair and a brush on dry hair, but as long as you’re using one regularly, you should be fine.